-Show off your heart beat with this fun wearable project by using a Crazy Circuits board and a simple Pulse Sensor.
+Show off your heart beat with this fun wearable project.

 Written By: Joshua

 INTRODUCTION

 You don't need an EKG machine to find out your heart rate, you just need a Crazy Circuits board and a simple Pulse Sensor.
 We took this project even further and sewed this project onto a shirt so that everyone can see how out of shape we are.